tapjs/tapjs/src/sinon/README.md

   // myAPI.hello is no longer a sinon stub
 })

+t.test(
-t.test('sinon with a config object', {
+  'sinon with a config object',
+  {
     sinon: {
       injectInto: null,
       useFakeTimers: true,
+    },
+  },
+  async t => {
+    // t.sinon only has the configured setup here
   }
-}, async t => {
-  // t.sinon only has the configured setup here
-})
+)
 ```